Accessibility Statement

 - Respect for

-- Form labels associated with inputs; clear error messages
+- Form labels associated with inputs (

 Known limitations

-- Voting record progress bars rely on color to differentiate yea/nay/abstain — we are adding text labels to supplement.
+- Voting record progress bars rely on color to differentiate yea/nay/abstain.
+We are adding text labels to supplement.

 - Politician photos may have generic alt text (the politician's name) rather than descriptive image text.